garrandall/popular-music-data/tracks/lifestyle-rich-gang-young-thug-rich-homie-quan.md

-You don't want no trouble trouble or you can get these fists, knuckle, knuckle (Hey) Buckle up like a seatbelt or I'll shoot ya (Fuh fuh) Punchin' on the gas (Skrrt), too fast, and I lose ya (Hey) Give me a bed, and I'll do her (Hey), I want her head, Medusa (Ooh) I swear a nigga gone 'cause this strong I'm blowin' super (OG, nigga) Ayy, grindin' for a new day (What you doin'?)
+You don't want no trouble trouble or you can get these fists, knuckle, knuckle (Hey) Buckle up like a seatbelt or I'll shoot ya (Fuh fuh) Punchin' on the gas (Skrrt), too fast, and I lose ya (Hey) Give me a bed, and I'll do her (Hey), I want her head, Medusa (Oh I swear a nigga gone 'cause this strong I'm blowin' super (OG, nigga) Ayy, grindin' for a new day (What you doin'?)
 I'm skatin', like that nigga Lupe (Swear to God)